-Today I’ll be showing you how to write a social media policy for your business, what the benefits are, and how to implement it successfully.
+Today I’ll be showing you how to write a social media policy for business, what the benefits are, and how to implement it successfully.

-The first of which is it improves security and reduces legal risks.
+The first of which is that it improves security and reduces legal risks.
 Copyright and privacy are rampant issues on social media.
 The last thing you want is your heart to drop when you find a cease and desist letter in your mailbox.

 This applies both to you as a business owner and your employees.
 Their actions can get you in trouble if you don’t have a social media policy in place.

 Regarding security, members of your company could potentially leak confidential or proprietary information by accident if there aren’t rules in place to prevent it.

 A policy sets what can and what can’t be disclosed about your business operations on social networks.
 As well, it can state how to source other content and stop copyright infringements.